-The system provides one end-user schedule (programmable by master/installer only), which can control various types of events.
+The system provides end-user schedules (programmable by master/installer only), which can control various types of events.

-- The schedule causes a defined event to start and stop (when appropriate) at a specified time. - The schedule can be set to automatically repeat at various intervals. - The schedule can be set for random starting, if desired.
+- Each schedule causes a defined event to start and stop (when appropriate) at a specified time. - Schedules can be set to automatically repeat at various intervals. - Schedules can be set for random starting, if desired. - VISTA-20P/PS Series provides up to 16 user schedules. - VISTA-15P Series provides up to 4 user schedules.